 Contract assets relate to unbilled amounts arising from goods that have already been transferred to the customer where the right to payment is not conditional on the passage of time.
 This results in recognition of an asset, as the amount of revenue recognized at a certain point in time exceeds the amount billed to customers.
-Contract assets are recorded in receivables within our Consolidated Balance Sheets and were \$17.2 million and \$29.0 million as of August 31, 2022 and 2021, respectively.
+Contract assets are recorded in receivables within our Consolidated Balance Sheets and were \$16.2 million and \$17.2 million as of August 31, 2023 and 2022, respectively.

 Contract liabilities relate to advance payments received from customers for goods and services that we have yet to provide.
-Contract liabilities of \$541.5 million and \$213.9 million as of August 31, 2022 and 2021, respectively, are recorded within other current liabilities on our Consolidated Balance Sheets.
-For the years ended August 31, 2022, 2021 and 2020, we recognized revenues of \$213.9 million, \$139.1 million and \$194.8 million related to contract liabilities, respectively.
-These amounts were included in the other current liabilities balance at the beginning of the respective period.
+Contract liabilities of \$240.0 million and \$541.5 million as of August 31, 2023 and 2022, respectively, are recorded within other current liabilities on our Consolidated Balance Sheets, and are recognized as revenues within the next respective fiscal year.